gazbert/bxbot/README.md

 Download the latest [Release](https://github.com/gazbert/bxbot/releases) and unzip the bot.

-#### Gradle
-1. If you plan on using your own Trading Strategies/Exchange Adapters packaged in separate jar files, you'll need to add the dependency in the [bxbot-app/build.gradle](bxbot-app/build.gradle) - see the commented out dependency examples inside it.
-1. From the project root, run `./gradlew clean build` to build the bot.
-1. Then run `./gradlew buildTarGzipDist` or `./gradlew buildZipDist` to build the distribution
-   artifact: either `bxbot-app-<version>.tar.gz` or `bxbot-app-<version>.zip` respectively.
-   It will be placed in the `./build/distributions` folder.
-1. Copy the artifact onto the machine you want to run the bot and unzip it someplace.
-1. Configure the bot as described in step 4 of the previous [Maven](#maven) section.
-1. Usage: `./bxbot.sh [start|stop|status]`

 #### Maven
 1. If you plan on using your own Trading Strategies/Exchange Adapters packaged in separate jar files, you'll need to add the dependency in the [bxbot-app/pom.xml](./bxbot-app/pom.xml) - see the commented out dependency examples inside it.